 He first heard about the Ilan Lev method after an injury, and he was amazed by the technique’s playfulness, joyfulness and ability to heal.
 He joined one of Ilan’s first practitioner training cycles in 2010, after which he became Ilan’s assistant for 4 years and gave treatments all around Israel.

-Wear cloths in which you can move easily.
-Bring a bottle of water and a yoga mat.
+The first session takes place on a Saturday, the following 2 sessions on Sunday! /// Wear clothes in which you can move easily.
+Bring a bottle of water, a blanket and a yoga mat.